Derby: Railway engineering

 The Carriage and Wagon Works has been owned by Alstom since 2021 and continues to build trains.
 The Railway Technical Centre continues to house railway businesses; this formerly included the headquarters of DeltaRail Group (previously known as the British Rail Research Division).

 Derby railway station retains an important position in the railway network.
 East Midlands Railway operate Derby Etches Park depot while Network Rail and Rail Operations Group also maintain trains in Derby.
-The city is favoured as a site for a national railway centre.
+On 21 March 2023, it was announced that the city was to be the headquarters of Great British Railways.

 Derby is also the headquarters of the Derby Railway Engineering Society, founded in 1908 to promote railway engineering expertise both in the city and nationally.

 Landmarks

 Derby Cathedral tower is 212 ft tall to the tip of the pinnacles.
 This has been home to a pair of breeding peregrine falcons since 2006, monitored by four webcams.

 Derby Gaol is a visitor attraction based in the dungeons of the Derbyshire County Gaol, which dates back to 1756.